regen-donedev/StackOrBolt/README.md

 - **Positional advantage:** Apply a weight to the difference of the total distance between both players for all towers in reverse movement.
 Even if one player has only one tower left, a win might still be possible by reaching the safety zone first.
+  This weight gets accounted for a player only if all owning pieces are already in reverse movement.
 - **Defensive factor:** The opponent player may get a higher score on equal conditions, this could prevent a positional advantage.